wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 The PEM files contain your organization and admin private keys for communication while the knife.rb file contains your knife configuration.
 We will need to edit the knife.rb file.

-Open the file in your editor of choice and modify the “cookbook_path” by removing the /../ from the path so it appears as shown next.
+Open the file in your editor of choice and modify the "cookbook_path" by removing the /../ from the path so it appears as shown next.

 	cookbook_path  ["#{current_dir}/cookbooks"]